Fellows

 To become a Fellow, attorneys must meet rigorous membership criteria.

-• Be recognized for their practice of family law by the bench and the bar in their jurisdiction.
+• Be recognized for their practice of family law by the bench and the bar in their jurisdiction

-• Complete an interview and examination conducted by the Illinois Chapter Board of Examiners, as well as interviews by other matrimonial law practitioners in Illinois.
+• Complete an interview and examination conducted by the Illinois Chapter Board of Examiners, as well as interviews by other matrimonial law practitioners in Illinois

-• Demonstrate involvement in study or improvement of matrimonial law, such as publishing articles or teaching continuing education courses.
+• Demonstrate involvement in study or improvement of matrimonial law, such as publishing articles or teaching continuing education courses

 • To start the Academy application process click here.